ivakhromeev/hadoop-event/README.md

     * run the same command from jobtracker to add jobtracker node public key to datanodes autorized keys
 5. Copy xmls from app conf folder into $HADOOP_HOME/conf folder (replace all exist files)
 6. Configure namenode
     * add the hostname or IP address of all datanodes into $HADOOP_HOME/conf/slaves file.
-One adress per line.
+One adress per line. (skip this step for single node setup)
     * run next commands (as hadoop user):
         * ```mkdir /home/hadoop/hdfs```
         * ```mkdir /home/hadoop/hdfs/namesecondary```